 Focus on weak areas identified in practice tests rather than re-reading all materials.
 Take one full-length timed practice test mid-week, review errors, then spend the final days on targeted drills in those domains.
 Avoid cramming new topics; instead, reinforce what you already know and build confidence through repetition and clarity.

-Which two Transact-SQL statements should you include in the query?
-Each correct answer presents part of the solution.
+Each correct answer presents pan of the solution.
 NOTE: Each correct selection is worth one point.

 NOTE: Each correct selection is worth one point.